CIDARLAB/3DuF/README.md

 ### Layout and geometry
 - Component `position` is the geometric / rotation center; PORT, VIA, NODE, and VALVE draw at that center.
 - Default sizes: port radius **1 mm**; channel / connection / valve-gap width **600 µm**; component keepout **componentSpacing** default **2000 µm** (editable in settings).
-- Mixer serpentine ends expose **edgeBend1** / **edgeBend2**.
-Ports sit at the center of each incomplete-end tip square.
-A channel at least as wide as that square covers the tip when centered on the port; a narrower channel hinges through to the outer lip so the tip is not left open.
+- Mixer serpentine ends expose **edgeBend1** / **edgeBend2** as independent outward tip stubs past each port (they do not move the ports or accumulate onto each other).
+Ports sit at the incomplete-end tip-square center on the serpentine spine.
+Connecting channels (rounded tip-circle or square tip-square, any width) terminate on that same center.
 Defaults: **bendSpacing** **1400 µm**, **bendLength** **2000 µm**.
-- Square channel joints fill 90° corners; VALVE3D FLOW gaps are clipped geometrically on import.
+- Square channel joints fill 90° corners; square connections also draw tip-square end-caps at true terminals (same center rule as rounded tip-circles).
+VALVE3D FLOW gaps are clipped geometrically on import.
 CONTROL routes are not split by FLOW valve rectangles.
 - PORT draws a single connection handle at the geometric center (like VIA).
 VALVE library ports use center-relative cardinals (1–4) for MINT / Fluigi connectivity.
 - NODE is a zero-radius junction: its center terminal is used for snapping only and does **not** draw a grey port marker on Y-junctions.
 - MUX / TREE / YTREE leaf spacing is **leafSpace**; along-tree stage spacing is **stageSpace**.
 MUX control valve pads use **valveWidthX** / **valveWidthY**.
 Older JSON keys (`leafPitch`, `stageLength`, `spacing`, `width`, `length`, `valveWidth`) still load.